sztrzask/maklipsa.github.io/speaking/cfp/How-I-stopped-worrying-and-learned-to-love-parallel-processing/index.md

 ## Short abstract

-How to process 1 TB of data do it fast using just enough resources?
+How to process 1 TB of data, do it fast using just enough resources?
 How to organize and parallelize big data processing workflows in .NET?
 How to control CPU and memory usage easily?
+This talk is a story, told using code, of how I've managed to go from big data processing problem to data processing.

 ## Description